 There needs to be appropriate Technical & Organisational Measures implemented to ensure the safety of data processed.
 You need to analyse the threats and vulnerabilities that surround the processing.
 For instance:

 Technical measures may be (non exhaustive list):

 Organisational measures may be (non exhaustive list):

 You simply need to conduct a detailed inventory of the activities by talking to people.
 Note the assets, suppliers, partners, people and put all the pieces together.
 You then put all in a purposely built database and analyse the risks.
 We call it a Corporate DPIA (acronym for data protection impact assessment).

 Where do you find such database?

 You're in the right place.
 Bizoneo is an easy to use solution to assist your organisation on the matter.
-It is made and hosted in the EU (in Ireland).
-It respects privacy and if privacy is important to your organisation, it doesn't run on GAFAM infrastructure nor place uncessary cookies.
-When you get in touch, we'll show you examples of such records of processing activities that can be run from Bizoneo.
+Check our compliance solutions page for further information.
+Our solutions are made and hosted in the EU (in Ireland).
+They respect privacy and if privacy is important to your organisation, Bizoneo doesn't run on GAFAM infrastructure nor place unnecessary cookies.
+When you get in touch, we'll show you examples of such records of processing activities that can be managed from Bizoneo.

 CDPO - CIPP/E

 First published: 21 January 2022